Surge Staffing

 Let’s start with the basics.
-What is surge staffing?
 In short, it refers to “demand-driven” hiring of new employees/contractors or allocation of existing workers to fill a growing need—targeting a particular area or across the board.
 Another term for this is staff augmentation.
 These practices help prevent burning out your most valuable resource: people.

 Increased Demand

-1. Look at your numbers.
-Downtime = loss in revenue.
+• Look at your numbers.
+Downtime = loss of revenue.
 Labor shortages = loss in production.
-All things point to bringing in a Maintenance Planner for the increased demand.
+All these things point to bringing in a Maintenance Planner for the increased demand.
 It might also be worth hiring a hands-on resource to train and guide the talent you have, while leveraging a pipeline of contractors.
 The numbers will always dictate your next move.
-It boils down to one simple question: Can you afford to not meet production goals another day?
+It boils down to one simple question: Can you afford not to meet production goals another day?
 And we know the answer is “No,” every time.

 Facility Expansion